debridge-finance/debridge-launcher/README.md

  - Move orbitdb mounting directory on the host to the top level at `./data/orbitdb`.
  - Added ARBITRUM testnet to [config/chains_config.json](https://github.com/debridge-finance/debridge-launcher/tree/master/config)
  - Added Sentry.
 If you are using sentry, please update SENTRY_DSN at .env file.
  - Removed DEBRIDGE_API_ACCESS_KEY.
-We support validators auth by singing message with private key
+We support validators auth by signing message with private key